iago-mendes/eucled/README.md

-# Finite-difference Relaxation Embedding Code (FiREC)
+# Euclidean Embedding Diagram (`EuclED`) code

-FiREC was created to test the relaxation method for the isometric embedding problem.
+`EuclED` was created to test the relaxation method for the isometric embedding problem.
 For more details, see [iagomendes.com/embedding](https://iagomendes.com/embedding).

 ## Source Directories